The Story of the First Engagement Ring

 If you have always been intrigued by the backstory of your jewelries, then you are not alone.
 The history of jewelries is a huge topic of digging and discussion on the Internet, some even bigger than others.
 Engagement rings are one of those pieces the history of which easily piques the curiosity of enthusiasts.
 Well, that said, seekers are in luck, for the history of the engagement ring is just as fascinating as you hoped.

-The first recorded diamond engagement ring dates back to 1477.
-The ring was commissioned by the Archduke Maximillian of Austria, a man of great eminence to his betrothed who was the lovely Mary of Burgundy.
+a man of great eminence to his betrothed who was the lovely Mary of Burgundy.

 As romantic as that is, it also was a trendsetting move for it sparked the sacred trend of proposing marriage with diamond rings.
 Not long after, men in European aristocracy were popping the question to their beloved with jaw-dropping diamond rings which they got crafted especially for the occasion.